-See Parameters for Refresh Oracle Database via RMAN on page 42 for detailed descriptions of all input parameters for this workflow, including default values.
+See Parameters for Oracle - Refresh Database via RMAN on page 40 for detailed descriptions of all input parameters for this workflow, including default values.

-- 3. In the workflow editor, expose any additional parameters that you need (see How to Expose Additional Workflow Parameters on page 213).
-You will specify values for those parameters when you create the deployment. - 4.
-Save the changes to the workflow (click Save in the lower right corner). - 5.
-Create a new deployment (see Create a Deployment on page 18 for instructions). - 6.
+- In the workflow editor, expose any additional parameters that you need (see How to Expose Additional Workflow Parameters on page 213).
+You will specify values for those parameters when you create the deployment. - Save the changes to the workflow (click Save in the lower right corner). - 5.
+Create a new deployment (see "Create a Deployment" in HP DMA Quick Start Tutorial for instructions). - 6.
 On the Parameters tab, specify values for the required parameters listed in step 2 and any additional parameters that you have exposed.
 You do not need to specify values for those parameters whose default values are appropriate for your environment. - 7.
 On the Targets tab, specify one or more targets for this deployment. - 8.
 Save the deployment (click Save in the lower right corner). - 9.
-Run the workflow using this deployment (see Run Your Workflow on page 19 for instructions).
+Run the workflow using this deployment (see "Run Your Workflow" in HP DMA Quick Start Tutorial for instructions).